milkslurpee/CS312/Project6/backtracking-project-report.md

 ![img](_analysis/greedy.svg)

 - Theoretical order of growth: n^3
-- Empirical order of growth (if different from theoretical): It matches the theoretical pretty closely.
+- Empirical order of growth (if different from theoretical):

+The empirical data match the theoretical pretty closely.

 ## Core